ZALOFARG/ZALOFARG/README.md

 ## Hi there 👋

-🌱 My name is André and am currently learning Full-Stack Development.
-I love learning.
+🌱 My name is André and I'm a Full-Stack Developer Jr. I'm eager to start working in the IT world!.
 I'm waiting for what the future brings us.

 Below are my ranked languages: